bruienne/bruienne.github.io/_drafts/2016-03-04-kext-friends-forever.md

 <string>1</string>
 ```

-A sizeable selection of Hackintosh-related kexts had been removed from the `OSKextSigExceptionHashList` which serves the opposite purpose of `OSKextExcludeList` - it serves as a whitelist of explicitly allowed kexts.
-The removals indicate they are no longer condoned, likely due to their likely lack of signing.
+A sizeable selection of Hackintosh-related kexts had been removed from the `OSKextSigExceptionHashList`.
+Since this update applied to OS X 10.11 only, this may simply be due to SIP and its enforcement of kext signing, which kexts needed for Hackintosh needs will never be able to obtain.

 ```
 <string>org.netkas.driver.FakeSMC	1307</string>